+Melissa Bryant

+Assistant Professor

+405-382-9742

+m.bryant@sscok.edu

-Dr. Linda Goeller Associate Professor 405-382-9567 l.goeller@sscok.edu Division Office: 405-382-9561
+Division Office: 405-382-9252

 The objective of the Liberal Studies Associate in Arts is to prepare students for transfer to a bachelor's degree granting institution.

 - 1. Sixty-three designated semester credit hours. - Grade of "C" or better required in at least 15 credit hours of Major Field Elective courses. - 3.
 Grade Point Average of 2.0 or better. - 4.
 Fifteen semester credit hours in attendance at SSC. - 5.
 Completion of Graduate Exit Survey.